 As early as the 1890's, Palm Springs and the surrounding area have been described as a recreation oasis.
 Tahquitz Canyon and three southern canyons are listed in the National Register of Historic Places.
 Palm Canyon is considered the world's largest California Fan Palm Oasis.

 The Aqua Caliente Band of Cahuilla Indians remains actively involved with the City of Palm Springs.
-In 1995, the Agua Caliente Band of Cahuilla Indians opened their first casino in a tent next to the Spa Resort Hotel in Palm Springs.
-Today, the Tribe has two hotels, two casinos, a golf resort, and entertainment venue.
+In 1995, the Agua Caliente Band of Cahuilla Indians opened their first casino in a tent.
+Today, the Tribe has hotels, casinos, a golf resort, and entertainment venue.

 Experience the Agua Caliente Cahuilla Indians